Regular Basic Course

 The Modular Format of the Regular Basic Course is delivered in a three-part instructional sequence that concurrently provides a reserve training program since the three modules coincide with the training requirements for the three levels of California reserve peace officers.
 The minimum requirement is 730 hours, allowing necessary redundancy of instruction in critical skill areas due to the three-part sequence that can be taken over an extended period of time.

 The Regular Basic Course curriculum is divided into 41 individual topics, called Learning Domains.
 The Learning Domains contain the minimum required foundational information for given subjects, which are detailed in the Training and Testing Specifications for Peace Officer Basic Courses.
 The training and testing specifications for a particular domain may also include information on required instructional activities and testing requirements.

 Student workbooks are important sources of text-based information for the Regular Basic Course.
 These workbooks introduce each topic and contain self-assessment questions, chapter objectives, workbook learning activities, terminology and definitions.
 The Regular Basic Course Student Workbooks may be ordered online.

 The Regular Basic Course prepares each student by providing hands-on experience, including weapons training, role-play scenarios, patrol procedures, emergency vehicle operations, and arrest and control techniques.
-The student must pass comprehensive, exercise, scenario, and physical abilities tests, to demonstrate readiness for entry into a department's standardized Field Training / Police Training Program.
+The student must pass comprehensive, exercise, scenario, report writing, and physical abilities tests, to demonstrate readiness for entry into a department's standardized Field Training / Police Training Program.
 Specific minimum training and testing requirements for the Regular Basic Course can be found in Commission Procedure D-1.
 Academies provide requirements in addition to POST's and prospective students should contact the academies directly with any questions related to academy-specific requirements.